Fleshgod Apocalypse

 Fleshgod Apocalypse is an Italian symphonic death metal band.
 Formed in 2007, the group resides in Perugia and are currently signed to Nuclear Blast.
-They have released five full-length albums.

 History

 Formation and Oracles (2007–2009)

 Fleshgod Apocalypse was formed in April 2007 by Francesco Paoli (formerly frontman of the band Hour of Penance).
 They recorded their first demo, Promo '07, at 16th Cellar Studio, in Rome, with producer Stefano "Saul" Morabito, releasing it shortly after.
 The demo was re-released the following year on a split CD with fellow Italian bands Septycal Gorge, Modus Delicti and Onirik.
 Fleshgod Apocalypse then signed to Neurotic Records.
 In early 2008 the band toured Europe, supporting bands like Behemoth, Origin, Dying Fetus, Hate Eternal, Suffocation, Napalm Death and many more.

 In May 2008, the band recorded its first full-length album, Oracles.
 In December of that year the band decided to part ways with Neurotic Records and signed with Willowtip Records, who released Oracles in 2009.
 Shortly thereafter, new member, Tommaso Riccardi took over vocals and rhythm guitar, which were previously handled by Francesco Paoli, and Paoli took over the drums, replacing session drummer Francesco Struglia.